 So now you know how to embed emojis in your scheduled posts on multiple social media platforms using a robust social media scheduling tool like SocialPilot.

 However, be careful not to take it too far.
-It might leave your readers confused about the central theme.
-Pick out the emojis best suited to your brand and integrate them into your marketing message with the help of social media marketing tools.
+Pick those emojis that are best suited to your brand and integrate them into your marketing message with the help of social media marketing tools.

 Get started with an easy tool like SocialPilot.
 Take its free trial and revolutionize your marketing undertakings.